Antique China Marks

 The content of those marks

-was made in Japan itself, most likely in the 19th century or later.
+was at a later time made in Japan itself, likely in the 19th century and afterwards.

 - The number of kilns in